 For assistance accessing your account contact email@example.com or 715-836-4817.

 If you received a Perkins Loan while enrolled at UW-Eau Claire, you must complete an exit interview when you become enrolled for less than half-time credits at UW-Eau Claire.
 If this status is a result of graduation from UW-Eau Claire, you will be sent an email during the last month of your graduating semester explaining how to complete your exit interview online.

 If you withdraw from UW-Eau Claire, transfer to another school, or drop below half-time credits (from UW-Eau Claire) for any other reason, you must complete an exit interview.
-Stop by the Loan Services Office in Schofield Hall, room 110, to inform us of this status change.
+Stop by Blugold Central and ask for Loan Services in Old Library, room 1108, to inform us of this status change.
 If you cannot come to our office contact us at firstname.lastname@example.org or 715-836-4817 and we will provide instruction for completing your exit interview online.

 Once you leave the university we will place a hold on your account preventing future registration and records requests until you complete the exit interview.

 (1) Applicable Law.
 All sums advanced under this note are drawn from a fund created under Part E of Title IV of the Higher Education Act of 1965, as amended (hereinafter called the Act), and are subject to the Act and the Federal regulations issued under the Act.
 The terms of this note shall be interpreted in accordance with the Act and Federal regulations, copies of which are to be kept by the Institution.